rpmuller/ePubs/WesternPhilosophy.md

 consequence of free will, which Plotinus upholds as against the determinists, and, more particularly, the astrologers.
-He does not venture to deny the validity of astrology altogether, but he attempts to set bounds to it, BO as to make what remains compatible with free will.
+He does not venture to deny the validity of astrology altogether, but he attempts to set bounds to it, so as to make what remains compatible with free will.
 He does the same as regards magic; the sage, he says, is exempt from the power of the magician.
-Porphyry relates that a

-3*9

-WESTERN PHILOSOPHICAL THOUGHT

-rival philosopher tried to put evil spells on Plotinus, but that' because of his holiness and wisdom, the spells recoiled on the rival.
+Porphyry relates that a rival philosopher tried to put evil spells on Plotinus, but that because of his holiness and wisdom, the spells recoiled on the rival.
 Porphyry, and all the followers of Plotinus, are much more superstitious than he is.
 Superstition, in him, is as slight as was